 This alert notifies you whenever your name pops up on web pages or social media platforms.
 Let us now try to discern the various indirect ways through which you can figure out who is looking for you on Google.

-How Can You Find Out Who Is Googling You?
+How to Find Out Who Is Googling Your Name

 1. Set Up Google alert